There's massive competition in the eCommerce space.

 4. Emphasize real-time support

-Customers want to see the needle move, so you need to emphasize speed.
-They have anticipated more rapid responses and assistance, especially when big brands like Amazon, Alibaba, Rakuten, etc., can do so.
+Customers want to see the needle move, so emphasize speed.
+They have anticipated more rapid responses and assistance, especially when big brands like Amazon, Alibaba, and Rakuten can deliver them.

 This means that if you are going to be at the top of customer service for your ecommerce business, you need to be fast.

-Providing quick and helpful customer service is paramount for a successful ecommerce business, as it will provide invaluable insights into customer behavior, preferences, and expectations regarding the ecommerce experience.
+Providing quick and helpful customer service is paramount for a successful ecommerce business, as it yields invaluable insights into customer behavior, preferences, and expectations for the ecommerce experience.

 Utilizing these ecommerce insights can help you stay ahead of the competition and provide the best possible customer experience.

-Chances are, only a handful of customers may get their queries resolved, especially when they are easy ones like warranty questions, product information, etc.
+Chances are, only a handful of customers will have their queries resolved, especially when they are easy ones like warranty questions or product information.

 For example, customers may inquire about their express air freight shipment status.
-Providing such an update with an AI-powered chatbot or human customer support representative can go a long way in enhancing customer service.
+Providing such an update via an AI-powered chatbot or a human customer support representative can go a long way toward enhancing customer service.

-Such specific customer queries need human attention fast.
-And therefore, the year 2022 will demand you to pivot resources that enable speedy and effective responses to customer queries.
+Such specific customer queries need immediate human attention.
+Therefore, in 2022, you will need to reallocate resources to enable speedy, effective responses to customer queries.

 5. Offer customer self-service

 The days of relying on a landline phone service call to get an answer to a query are long gone.
-Customers are ready to leap into the world of self-service.
+Customers are ready to leap into self-service.

 SOTI's research suggests that nearly 73% of customers prefer self-service technologies to enhance their retail shopping experience.
 This means many customers have come to anticipate this from your company.